Sign up for weekly AppOps insights.

 Create Data Definitions

-When you create clear, consistent data definitions, it provides a common language for all stakeholders.
-Data definitions should include specifics about data elements like account numbers, transaction amounts, dates, and more.
+Create clear, consistent data definitions to provide a common language for all stakeholders.
+Include specifics about elements like account numbers, transaction amounts, dates, and more.
 By aligning these definitions with your organization’s accounting standards, everyone in the company understands what each data point represents.
 This minimizes the risk of misunderstandings or misuse.

 Establish Data Standards

-The purpose of establishing data standards is that it ensures data is stored in a uniform format across all fields in Salesforce.
+The purpose of establishing data standards is that it ensures information is stored in a uniform format across all fields in Salesforce.
 Consider factors such as consistent data types, field lengths, and values.
-These standards make it easier to audit data, as auditors know exactly what format to expect.
+These standards make it easier to audit data because auditors know exactly what format to expect.

-Data standards also promote data integrity because they minimize the likelihood of errors resulting from inconsistent data entry or interpretation.
-And when you know that SOX requires rigorous auditing and places a premium on data integrity, it’s essential for compliance to establish data standards.
+Standards also promote data integrity because they minimize the likelihood of errors resulting from inconsistent data entry or interpretation.
+When you know that SOX requires rigorous auditing and places a premium on data integrity, it’s essential for compliance to establish data standards.

 Perform Regular Data Quality Checks

-Regular data quality checks are important to Salesforce ALM to make sure that your changes and new apps aren’t affecting financial data in an unexpected way.
-During a data quality audit, you should verify the accuracy of data entries, check for duplicates, and validate data against predefined data standards.
+Regular data quality checks are important to make sure that your changes and new apps aren’t affecting financial data in an unexpected way.
+During a data quality audit, you should verify the accuracy of entries, check for duplicates, and validate information against predefined standards.

 When you perform data quality audits on a regular basis, you’re laying the foundation for maintaining data integrity.
 And that ensures you only use accurate, reliable financial information for reporting purposes.